sinae99/SREv1/doc/api.md

-# API Deep Dive
+# API

-This section explains the Flask service, its tests, and its Kubernetes packaging.
+Flask service, its tests, and its Kubernetes packaging.

-## Architecture Role
+## Arch

-The API is the user-facing part of the system:

 - accepts an IP address as input
 - checks the PostgreSQL cache first